The incidence comodule bialgebra of the Baez-Dolan construction: Examples

 Even if the Baez--Dolan construction turns out not to be useful in this context, there may still be opportunities for the techniques of the present paper, and in particular for an objective approach.
 Firstly, the infinite sums appearing in the comultiplication formulae, which in the paper are handled through clever gradings and conditions ensuring that certain infinite matrices are upper-triangular, suggest that slice categories could be a natural framework.
 Secondly, the formulae for the comultiplications involve factorial denominators which transform according to some generalised Chu--Vandermonde identity, suggesting that these slices should be groupoid slices.

 At the moment these considerations are speculative, and at the moment we list the Bruned--Hairer--Zambotti comodule bialgebra as a non-example, calling for further investigation. \end{blanko}

 {\bf Acknowledgments.} This work was presented at the {\em Workshop on comodule bialgebras (GDR Renormalisation)} in Clermont-Ferrand, November 2018.
 I wish to thank Dominique Manchon for a wonderful conference, and for the perfect opportunity for me to expose this material.
 I have benefitted much from related collaborations with Imma G\'alvez, Andy Tonks, Mark Weber, Louis Carlier, Kurusch Ebrahimi-Fard, Lo\"ic Foissy, and Fr\'ed\'eric Patras, all of whom I thank for their influence on various parts of this work.
-Thanks are due also to Marcelo Fiore, Ander Murua, Pierre-Louis Curien, Paul-Andr\'e Melli\`es, Andr\'e Joyal, Gabriella B\"ohm, and Birgit Richter, for input and feedback.
+Thanks are due also to Marcelo Fiore, Ander Murua, Pierre-Louis Curien, Paul-Andr\'e Melli\`es, Andr\'e Joyal, Gabriella B\"ohm, and Birgit Richter, for input and feedback, and to the anonymous referees for catching a couple of small mistakes and for other pertinent remarks.
 Support from grants MTM2016-80439-P (AEI/FEDER, UE) of Spain and 2017-SGR-1725 of Catalonia is gratefully acknowledged.

 \hyphenation{mathe-matisk}